How Babelize Works

 2. String Extraction

-- Variables and interpolations are preserved as placeholders
+- Variables and string interpolations are preserved as translation placeholders

 The translation engine processes each string: